kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 | **--bqTableName**                |   Yes    | The string value with the name of the BigQuery table.

 ## Creating empty table
-This program assumes the table already exists.
-In order to create new table:
+This program assumes that the table already exists.
+In order to create new table, do the following:

 * Go to BigQuery console
 * Create new table in a dataset